ThreeHats/vscode-linear-extension/README.md

 ## Getting Started

-1. Generate your own API key @ https://linear.app/YOUR_ORG_NAME/settings/api
 1. Search for Linear in your Extensions Tab
 1. Click on the "Install" button
 1. Reload or restart your VSCode
 1. Open the Command Palette (Linux/Windows: `Ctrl+Shift+P`, Mac: `Cmd+Shift+P`).
-1. Run the VSCode command: "Linear: Connect", enter the Linear API key and press enter.
+1. Run the VSCode command: "Linear: Connect", and connect the extension to your desired workspace.

 That's it!
 You can now browse through the different "Linear: ..." commands.